sjeo919/GithubProfile/README.md

 - **Paging for the search results** : For search queries that may return many github users, I would like to page the results with window size of about 20 and add a progress spinner at the bottom of the list when loading more.
 - **Colour theme** : I used the default colour theme for this project, but I'm not really a fan of the current one.
 I would love to change to a new colour combination if I had more time.
 - **Instrumented UI Testing** : I thought it would be too much to include this given my time window.
 This is maybe something to consider.
+- **Previews for Composables** : Would have been good to add previews for composables.
+It was okay for this project as it was small and builds fast.
+If the build time was anything longer than 10 seconds, I would have added it.